nap2000/docs/analysis-backup.rst

 3. Click on the **Backup** button or the **Backup with Images** button

+A dialog will be shown that allows you to enter the first and last record number (prikey) that are to be downloaded.
+This is optional unless the number of records exceeds the limits which are:

+*  Backing up with images:  500
+*  Standard backup: 10,000

+If you just enter the starting record number then all records up to the last one will be backed up.

 The data will be downloaded into a zip file.

 4. If you are going to archive the data then you should also download the survey template from the survey management page.